jolie/docs/rest/README.md

-# Creating a Rest service with Jolie
+# Creating Rest services with Jolie